-The Positive Support Behaviour (PBS) Program is a voluntary family-based program for children and youth, between the ages 6-18 years of age who are exhibiting challenging behaviours that are impacting the overall quality of life for the individual and family.
+The Positive Behavior Support Program (PBS) is a voluntary family-based program for children and youth, between the ages 6-18 years of age who are exhibiting challenging behaviours that are impacting the overall quality of life for the individual and family.
 All children and youth who are referred to the PBS Program must have an active Ministry of Children and Development (MCFD) file.
 Referrals must be submitted by their Child and Youth Special Needs (CYSN) Social Worker.

 Program at a Glance:

 Service length in the PBS Program is typically one year.
-Parents meet with the PBS Consultant weekly to create a comprehensive Positive Behaviour Support Plan.
+Parents meet with the PBS Consultant regularlyto create a comprehensive Positive Behaviour Support Plan.
 Plans are evaluated and adapted throughout the course of the year to ensure success.
 The PBS Program is not a one-to-one child based intervention service; instead, the PBS Consultant meets and collaborates with parents.
 Some direct skill teaching with the child may occur as needed.

 The aim of the PBS Program is to collaborate with parents and caregivers to create a supportive environment for the individual exhibiting challenging behaviours in which positive behaviour is more effective than problem behaviour.
 Together we will work together to build a support plan that will: